T

 landmark

-One of the largest and most beautiful temples in Southeast Asia, this magnificent six-tiered temple offers stunning architecture, intricate carvings, and panoramic views of Kuala Lumpur.
+One of the oldest and largest Buddhist temples in Southeast Asia, this impressive six-tiered temple offers stunning architecture and panoramic views of the city.
+It's a peaceful retreat with vibrant colors and intricate designs.

 4. Evening